sukhjindermultani/Kronos/README.md

-# Kronos
+# KRONOS
-Ontology on Cyber Security, power resilence and physical sensors
+Construction of ontologies based on the power and cyber based data.